BlazingTide/Commands/README.md

     if (target == null) {
         if(!(sender instanceof Player)){
-            sender.sendMessage("You must be a player to perform this command!") return;
+            sender.sendMessage("You must be a player to perform this command!");
+            return;
         }